• Skip to primary navigation

 If we absolutely had to choose our favorite RV park so far, Howard Miller Steelhead Park in Rockport, Washington just might be it.

-We spent 3 weeks here in June of 2021 and loved it so much that we're going back in July of 2023.
+We spent 3 weeks here in June of 2021 and loved it so much that we went back in July of 2023.
 The park is in Northern Washington, near the Northern Cascade Mountains, and situated next to the Skagit river.
 The 150-mile river flows from southwestern British Columbia through northwestern Washington, draining into Puget Sound.

 Steve and I kayaking down the Skagit River in Washington.